1jour1vin

 Wine rated (2025 guide) 92/100

-Spécial Cuvée benefits from a high proportion of reserve wines stored in magnums, ensuring unparalleled precision in the blends.
+Spécial Cuvée is made with a high proportion of reserve wines stored in magnums, ensuring unparalleled precision in the blends.

 About the estate: